The Holocaust in Bulgaria: Background

 In the period between the two world wars the Jewish community accounted for around 0.8% of the Bulgarian population, reaching approximately 48,000 people.
 More than half of them lived in the capital Sofia.
 Almost 90% of them were born in Bulgaria, 92% were Bulgarian citizens and their total share in the Bulgarian business and trade was 5.17%.
-The Bulgarian Jewish Community enjoyed excellent relations with the state as demonstrated in 1909 when grand opening of the impressive new Sofia Synagogue (the third largest in Europe) was attended by the Bulgarian royal family.
+The Bulgarian Jewish Community enjoyed excellent relations with the state as demonstrated in 1909 when the grand opening of the impressive new Sofia Synagogue (the third largest in Europe) was attended by the Bulgarian royal family.

-The 1930s saw the Bulgarian government under Tsar Boris III become increasingly economically dependent on Nazi Germany as it sought to break the country's international economic isolation and to counteract the Balkan Pact signed by all its neighbours.
+The 1930s saw the Bulgarian government under the personal rule of Tsar Boris III become increasingly dependent on Nazi Germany as it sought to break the country's international economic isolation and to counteract the Balkan Pact signed by all its neighbours.
 By 1939 almost 70% of Bulgaria's trade was with Germany.
-As a newly assertive Germany shook off the restrictions of the Treaty of Versailles and recovered its pre-WW1 territories its erstwhile WW1 ally Bulgaria similarly sought to repudiate the Treaty of Neuilly-sur-Seine and to recover territories lost in the war to Greece, Yugoslavia and Romania.
+As a newly assertive Germany shook off the restrictions of the Treaty of Versailles and recovered its pre-WW1 territories its erstwhile World War I ally Bulgaria similarly sought to repudiate the Treaty of Neuilly-sur-Seine and to recover territories lost in the war to Greece, Yugoslavia and Romania.
 The successful recovery of the vital Southern Dobrudja region from Romania in September 1940 following the personal intervention of Hitler further pushed Bulgaria in the German camp.
 With Germany poised to invade Greece and requiring transit through Bulgaria the country finally officially joined the Tripartite Pact in March 1941.

 The influence of Nazi Germany became increasingly reflected in the political arena.
-A number of pro-fascist parties were founded in the 1930s, most notably the Union of Bulgarian National Legions; and the Union of Ratniks who attempted their own version of Kristallnacht in Sofia in 1939.
-These organizations published anti-Jewish propaganda, distributed brochures and copied Nazi racial documents.
-While none of these parties achieved a significant national following (the disruptive Ratniks were even banned by the Tsar in 1939) several pro-Nazi politicians were appointed to senior positions by the Tsar in 1939 to foster a closer relationship with Nazi Germany.
+A number of pro-fascist parties were founded in the 1930s, most notably the Legionaries; and the Ratniks who attempted their own version of Kristallnacht in Sofia.
+These organisations published anti-Jewish propaganda, distributed brochures and copied Nazi racial documents.
+While none of these organisations achieved any significant national following their close links with German Nazis gave them disproportionate influence.
+Several pro-Nazi politicians were appointed to senior positions by the Tsar in 1939 to foster a closer relationship with Nazi Germany.
 Key figures were the Minister of the Interior Petar Gabrovski and his protege Alexander Belev, both virulent antisemites who eventually architected the country's anti-semitic laws and oversaw their implementation.

-Anti-Jewish legislation 1940-1942
+For the whole period from 1934 until his death in August 1943 ultimate authority rested with the Tsar (whose personal rule has been characterised as a "mild dictatorship" by modern historians).
+Boris tried to keep Bulgaria out of the war at all costs, resisting pressure to send troops on the eastern front while otherwise generally aligning with Nazi Germany.